-If this isn’t so and the domain name belongs to someone else, you won’t be able to get the certificate.
+If these requirements aren’t fulfilled and the domain name belongs to someone else, you won’t be able to get the certificate.

-Once you get this certificate, your website will be marked with https protocol instead of http, which is an important step for e-Commerce websites development.
+Once you get the certificate, your website will be marked with the https protocol instead of http, which is an important step for e-Commerce websites development.

 📦 eCommerce Shipping

-Many online stores make a lot of effort to improve their websites — post bright pictures, make full descriptions, secure all payments and personal data, but some customers may take it for granted.
+Many online stores put in a lot of effort to improve their websites: post bright pictures, make full descriptions, secure all payments and personal data, but some customers still may take that for granted.